RoboticExplorationLab/TrajectoryOptimization.jl/docs/src/index.md

 This package currently implements both indirect and direct methods for trajectory optimization:
 * Iterative LQR (iLQR): indirect method based on Differential Dynamic Programming
 * Direct Collocation: direct method that formulates the problem as an NLP and passes the problem off to a commercial NLP solver
+* ALTRO (Augmented Lagrangian Trajectory Optimizer): A novel algorithm developed by the Robotic Exploration Lab at Stanford University, which uses iLQR within an augmented Lagrangian framework combined with a "Projected Newton" direct method for solution polishing and enforcement of feasibility.

 Key features include the use of ForwardDiff for fast auto-differentiation of dynamics, cost functions, and constraints; the use of RigidBodyDynamics to work directly from URDF files; and the ability to specify general constraints.